pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 **English**

-The following automata is responsible for recognizing the command `Writes a Elementar Math Operation` in english:
+The following automata is responsible for recognizing the command `Writes a elementar math operation` in english:

 ![English](elementar_math_op/phrase_en-US.png)

-The following are some examples of phrases, in english, used to trigger the command `Writes a Elementar Math Operation`:
+The following are some examples of phrases, in english, used to trigger the command `Writes a elementar math operation`:

-1. [number] minus [number]
+1. expression [expressions] divided [expressions]

 **Português**